 - If you are cut and pasting your zine then make sure it does actually fit inside the A4 sheet that you are sticking it onto.
 I know it sounds obvious but a staggering number of zines we get in go over just a little bit resulting in bits being chopped off or a big faff for us re-cutting your zine and lining it up again.

 - Which brings me onto borders.
 When we quote we will assume you are going to have a white border round each page.
 If you want to have ink up to the edge it is possible but will increase the price quite dramatically.
-If you are going for the cheaper option of having a white border then we need at least 5mm border all the way round each sheet through the press (though 6mm is preferable).
+If you are going for the cheaper option of having a white border then we need at least 5mm border.

 Number your pages

 - NUMBER AS MANY PAGES AS YOU CAN.
 Notice how that is is capitals and bold !!!
 It makes it so much more complex to print a zine that does not have page numbers.
 We print everything on A3 (even A5 zines) and then cut it down so it can be pretty confusing anyway.
 If the pages aren't numbered it makes it much more difficult, it takes longer to layout and print and there is an increased chance that we will make a mistake and have to reprint a section (at our expense).
 We therefore have a 10% no page number tax.
 If you don't number the vast majority of pages and we discover this after we have quoted expect the price to go up 10% (we will warn you first, don't worry).

 How many pages?

 - We have a 10 station collator (pictured right), that means that if your job is over 40 pages we would have to collate it in 2 separate sections and then hand feed the results into the booklet maker.
 We charge 5p a booklet for collating anything up to 28 pages, 6p a booklet for 32-40pp booklet.
 When you go over the 40 page threshold the price increases to 12p a booklet.

 - We give discounts if we like the content of your zine or a campaign we really want to support!